WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 ### Stabilising Alarms

 All unstable alarm should eventually be stabilised or deleted.
 No alarm should indefinitely stay in the "unstable" category.
-Each alarm will be assigned to a maintainer who will be responsible for investigating false positive alerts that come from alarm.
-The maintainer assigned to stabilise the alarm should not be solely responsible for identifying areas of stability improvement.
-The development of automated monitoring tools is a collaborative effort.
-However, by assigning each alarm to an individual maintainer, we can increase accountability for particular alarms, ensuring that none of them fall to the wayside.
-It also ensures that each alarm has someone who understands the long-term context of the alarm, is aware of all of its previous behaviour, and has paid consistent attention to it.
-Consider the maintainer assigned to the alarm to have the same role as project leads do for projects.
-A project lead is to a project as an alarm maintainer is to an unstable alarm.
-The maintainer will create issues to iterate on the alarm and its run book.
+In order to increase and distribute accountability for alarm stabilisation, each alarm will be assigned to a maintainer who will be responsible for investigating false positive alerts that come from alarm.
+Ideally, most of the Openverse maintainers will be assigned at least one alarm from this implementation plan to shepherd into stability.
+The maintainer assigned to stabilise the alarm is not solely responsible for identifying areas of stability improvement.
+The development of automated monitoring tools is still a collaborative effort.
+However, in addition to ensuring no alarm falls to the wayside, assigning a maintainer also ensures that each alarm has someone who understands the long-term context of the alarm, is aware of all of its previous behaviour, and has paid consistent attention to it.
+Alarm maintainers should have a similar relationship to their assigned alarms as project leads do for projects.
+The maintainer will create issues to iterate on the alarm and its run book but is not necessarily the person who will implement those issues.
 Once the alarm is stabilised, there will no longer be a single person assigned to it.
-Once maintainers reach a high level of confidence that the alarm will not regularly cause false positives, the alarm should be stabilised and relevant run books updated to reflect that.
+Once maintainers reach a high level of confidence that the alarm will not regularly cause false positives, the alarm should be stabilised, with relevant run books updated to reflect that.
 To summarise the overall process:

 1. Propose a new alarm based on metric observation
 2. Implement the unstable version of the alarm and create the initial run book